day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-#### Related Fields
+####  related fields

-- address：127.0.0.1
+-  address ：127.0.0.1
-- password：
+-  password ：
-- port：11111
+-  port ：11111
-- market：HK or US
+-  market ：HK  or  US
-- surroundings：TrdEnv.REAL or TrdEnv.SIMULATE
+-  surroundings ：TrdEnv.REAL  or  TrdEnv.SIMULATE

 &nbsp;

-#### Account acquisition
+####  account acquisition

-Rich in transit securities account and can get back into goldAPIAccess rights。It has a firm offer to open an account before they can apply for mock trading account。
+ rich in transit securities account and can get back into gold API access rights .  it has a firm offer to open an account before they can apply for mock trading account .

 &nbsp;

-### Tiger Securities(TIGER)
+###  tiger securities (TIGER)

-#### How to Load
+####  how to load

-Start withgatewayOn callTigerGatewayclass；Thenadd_gateway()Function to themain_engineon。
+ start with gateway on call TigerGateway class ； then add_gateway() function to the main_engine on .
 ```
 from vnpy.gateway.tiger import TigerGateway
 main_engine.add_gateway(TigerGateway)